orlad1006/pands-problem-sheet/README.md

 ## Week 5

-# Title:  Weekday.py
+### Title:  Weekday.py

-# Task:
+### Task:

 Write a program that outputs whether or not today is a weekday

-# My Notes:
+### My Notes:

-To begin we import a module named datetime to work with dates as date objects.
-We then use functions from the datetime module to define what the day is.
-For today's date, we use the datetime.today() function from datetime module The python weekday function of class date returns the day number of the week as an integer (automatically defaults to an integer) .
+To begin I imported a module named datetime to work with dates as date objects.
+I used functions from the datetime module to define what the day is e.g.  use the datetime.today() function for today's date.
+The python weekday function of class date returns the day number of the week as an integer (automatically defaults to an integer).
 It starts from 0 for a Monday and ends at 6 for a Sunday
-Then using the conditional statement if and else we can write the decision making process so that the code will be able to decide whether today is a weekday or weekend.
+Then I used the  **if** and **else** statements to determine whether today is a weekday or weekend.
-Then the code will check if the day is less than 5 (interger value that the weekeday function will use) then its a weekday otherwise it is a weekend.
+The code will check if the day is less than 5 (int value) then its a weekday otherwise it is a weekend.

-# References:
+### References:

 https://www.w3schools.com/python/python_datetime.asp
 https://www.dataquest.io/blog/python-datetime-tutorial/